 You might not associate ancestry sites with severe data breaches.
 However, MyHeritage’s genealogy service suffered a breach wherein a hacker targeted an archive holding information about 92 million accounts.

 While any cyber attack carries serious consequences, the targeted archive only stored emails and passwords.
 Therefore, the users’ payment information remained safe.
 The hacker’s intentions and connections to the site remain unclear to this day.

 You’ve probably heard of Facebook.
 You’re also probably familiar with the social media giant’s growing list of controversies.

 In 2018, Facebook’s troubles began hitting the public eye.
 Federal agencies began investigating the site for the way it allowed third parties to access user data.
 A string of breaches followed, affecting between 50 and 80 million users.
 These incidents helped cultivate a growing distrust of Facebook and how it uses user data.

 If you still wonder why cyber security is important for your small business, then you should know that cyber security attacks are on the rise.
-Every business in Chicago, large or small, needs to take appropriate measures to prevent and mitigate any cyber security threats.
+Every business in Chicago, large or small, needs to take appropriate measures to prevent and mitigate any cyber security threats, including those related to database development services.
 As a cyber security solutions provider in Chicago, AJ Technology Company advises you on security measures that match your company’s needs.